-The foundation of the z2Unit feature is a JUnit Test Runner implementation that delegates the actual test execution to a z2 server runtime.
-That is, although JUnit believes to run a locally defined test class, the actual test runs on a remote server running the methods and reporting results corresponding to the structure of the local test implementation (which indeeds matches its server-side equivalent).
+At the heart of Z2 Jupiter lies the Z2 Jupiter Test Engine implementation that delegate test discovery and test execution to a running z2 server runtime.
+That is, although JUnit believes to run a locally defined test class, the actual test execution is performed in another process, running the test methods and reporting results back to the client.

-Please visit the How\to\z2Unit Wiki page on z2Unit to learn how to practically use z2Unit.
+Please visit the How to unit test in Z2 Wiki page on z2Unit to learn how to practically use Z2 Jupiter.

-If you want to automate out-of-container tests and cannot rely on the Eclipsoid to have a suitable class path, you should use the com.zfabrik.dev.util/jarRetriever tool to retrieve all required dependencies as described next.
+If you want to automate tests and cannot rely on the Eclipsoid to have a suitable class path, you should use the com.zfabrik.dev.util/jarRetriever tool to retrieve all required dependencies.
+In that case, you can run Z2 Jupiter tests just as any unit tests also from an ANT script for example.
+A typical application is to run Z2 Jupiter integration tests as part of your test automation effort.